What are Anchoring and Adjustment?

 Anchoring and Adjustment Heuristic in Finance

-In the field of finance, anchoring and adjustment are seen when an analyst builds an economic forecasting tool or a pricing model.
-The cognitive bias creeps in when an analyst tends to build the financial modelsBuild The Financial ModelsFinancial modeling refers to the use of excel-based models to reflect a company's projected financial performance.
-Such models represent the financial situation by taking into account risks and future assumptions, which are critical for making significant decisions in the future, such as raising capital or valuing a business, and interpreting their impact. based on a single big idea that fails to take into account many other related and relevant factors.
+In finance, one can see anchoring and adjustment when an analyst builds an economic forecasting tool or a pricing model.
+The cognitive bias creeps in when an analyst creates financial modelsCreates The Financial ModelsFinancial modeling refers to the use of excel-based models to reflect a company's projected financial performance.
+Such models represent the financial situation by taking into account risks and future assumptions, which are critical for making significant decisions in the future, such as raising capital or valuing a business, and interpreting their impact. based on a big idea that fails to consider many other related and relevant factors.
 The best modus operandi to mitigate the risk of anchoring is to assimilate the approaches of multiple models.